-The officers of the College shall be the chair, vice chair of the board of trustees, and the president and one or more vice presidents.
-All officers shall serve at the pleasure of the Board of Trustees except for vice presidents, who shall serve at the pleasure of the president in consultation with the Board of Trustees.
+The officers of the College shall be the chair, vice chair of the board of trustees, the president and one or more vice presidents, and a secretary.
+All officers shall serve at the pleasure of the Board of Trustees except for vice presidents, who shall serve at the pleasure of the president subject to the approval of the Board of Trustees.

 The president shall be considered an active ex officio member of the Board of Trustees with power to vote, except in those matters pertaining to tenure decisions and his/her salary.
 The president’s presence at meetings shall be counted as part of quorum determinations.

 Section 2: Offices of Chair and Vice Chair

 The chair and vice chair shall be trustees.
-The other College officers shall not be members of the board.
+The other College officers, other than the president shall not be members of the board.